 As a low-cost, versatile and durable product, plastic is an extremely useful material.
 Since it started to be mass produced in the 1950s, we have used huge quantities of it.
 This combined with our disposable lifestyles means that large amounts of plastics have entered the environment.
 An estimated 12 million tonnes of plastics enter our oceans each year, which can be transported across the world via ocean currents and gyres.

-The retention of plastic within marine ecosystems causes severe issues for wildlife, including entanglement and ingestion.
-Plastic is being found in the Galapagos Marine Reserve (GMR) and is posing a threat to the unique biodiversity of Galapagos.
+The retention of plastic within marine ecosystems causes well documented problems for wildlife all around the globe, including entanglement and ingestion.
+Not exempt from this problem, plastic is being found in the Galapagos Marine Reserve (GMR), posing a threat to the unique biodiversity of Galapagos.
 In fact, at least 18 species have been recorded either entangled by plastic, or have been found to have ingested it.

-Whilst there is anecdotal evidence of the impact this is having on species in Galapagos, there has been little robust, scientific research into the problem.
+Whilst there is anecdotal evidence of the impact this is having on species in Galapagos, there has been little robust, scientific research into the problem or solutions.
 However, according to expert scientists and local community leaders, Galapagos is now best placed of anywhere in the world to show how a marine reserve can tackle plastic pollution in our oceans.

 The programme has three key areas:

-- Work with businesses to find sustainable solutions and build on our education programmes to empower local community champions to promote behavioural changes towards plastic usage.
+- Work with businesses to find sustainable solutions, building on our education programmes to empower both local communities and tourist to adopt changes towards plastic usage.

 Achievements to date